 This stage is to eliminate some foods that have been implicated in the development of a leaky gut.
 Some of these foods include gluten, refined sugar, grains, legumes, dairy, eggs, coffee, food additives, alcohol, nuts, seeds, and medications like NSAIDs.

 It also addresses factors such as sleep, stress, and physical activity.
-Additionally, it focuses on preparing and consuming fresh, nutrient-dense foods, and fermented foods.
+Additionally, it focuses on preparing and consuming fresh, nutrient-dense foods, as well as fermented foods.
 This phase may be maintained for a minimum of 30 days.

 The Maintenance Phase of the Autoimmune Disease Diet